tobealive/docs/docs/concepts/memory-management.md

 # Memory management

+> **Note**
+> Autofree is still WIP.
+Until it stabilises and becomes the default, please
+> avoid using it.
+Right now allocations are handled by a minimal and well performing GC
+> until V's autofree engine is production ready.

 V avoids doing unnecessary allocations in the first place by using value types, string buffers, promoting a simple abstraction-free code style.